Updated on 14 August 2017

-Milan is one of those cities that doesn’t instantly reveal it’s treasures to visitors.
-Many of its attractions are hidden away and the same goes for its top outdoor bars and restaurants.
-Not to worry though as we have you covered, with a selection of the best outdoor dining in Milan.
+Milan is one of those cities that doesn’t instantly reveal its treasures to visitors.
+Many of its attractions are hidden away and the same goes for the outdoor dining in Milan.
+Not to worry though as we have you covered, with a selection of the best rooftop bars and al fresco Milan restaurants.

-Our adventures start at the appropriately named Al Fresco on Via Savona.
-This former warehouse in Milan’s Tortona district has been beautifully restored and looks delightful by day or night.
+Our adventures start at the appropriately named Al Fresco Milan on Via Savona.
+This former warehouse in the Tortona district has been beautifully restored and is now one of the top Milan restaurants.
 There are regular art exhibitions and a tasty Mediterranean menu.
 When we visited, the food was pretty good however the service was clinical though efficient.
 They’ve made some staff changes recently so hopefully the service will warm up a bit.

 Talk about a hidden gem!
 This place looks like an innocuous office block from the outside but head up to the rooftop of Ceresio 7 and you enter a magical space.
 With 2 pools and a stylish restaurant and bar, it’s one of our favourite places to visit in Milan.

 It’s the brainchild of Dean and Dan Caten, the creative directors of DSquared2, who also have their business headquarters in the building, as well as an exclusive member’s gym and spa.
 If it’s particularly busy you may be asked to share a table so remember to book in advance.
 We certainly enjoyed chatting to the group of Italian friends on ours.